-Thanks for your interest in writing a guest post for Just Chick Flicks
+Thanks for your interest in writing for Just Chick Flicks

-When I started this blog in 2008, it was just me and a keyboard writing about the movies I loved.
+When I started this blog, it was just me and a keyboard writing about the movies I loved.
 But now I am getting requests from people who would like to join in the chick flick fun.
 I have received many requests from bloggers who would like to submit a guest post for Just Chick Flicks.
 I have accepted some and rejected quite a few.

 I am always looking for guest posts that present new ideas, fresh perspectives, and innovative approaches on the topic of Chick Flicks and women in movies and television.